-People were supported to choose food they enjoyed.
-There was a choice of meals and people were supported to make their choice from plated meals, so they could see what was available.
-People were able to choose where they ate their meals, with people choosing to eat in the dining room, lounge or in their room.
+People were supported to eat meals they enjoyed.
+Staff had consulted people and their representatives about their likes, dislikes and any specific dietary needs.
 Where assessed to be necessary, staff monitored people's food and fluid intake, to ensure they were eating and drinking enough.
 Staff had worked with dieticians to ensure they were effectively planning how to support people with their nutritional needs.
 Staff provided good support for those that needed assistance to eat and drink.
 Staff took their time, explaining what they were offering people and provided encouragement.

 People were able to see health professionals where necessary, such as their GP, specialist nurse or to attend hospital appointments.
 People's care plans described the support they needed to manage their health needs.
-There was clear information about monitoring for signs of deterioration in their conditions, details of support needed and health services to be contacted.
-A visiting GP told us staff made appropriate referrals to them and took action to ensure the advice and treatment plan from the GP was followed through.
+There was clear information about monitoring for signs of deterioration in their conditions, details of support needed and health staff to be contacted.